 The group that held the World IPv6 Launch collaborates on measurement, and one of them provides a chart measuring content.

 Now, IPv4 is likely to continue to be in use in pockets of data centers, or even in some parts of the Internet, for a while.
 All of these measurements are Internet access and web, and there are many other devices and protocols on the Internet.
 It’s reasonable, though, to think that by the time all web traffic is using IPv6, people will be unwilling to pay for IPv4.

-In summary, every metric shows that the majority of Internet connections will be over IPv6 in 7-8 years:
+In summary, every metric shows that the majority of Internet connections will be over IPv6 in three years, and the transition is complete in 7-8 years: